January 2025: The number of pending actions in the GLP-1 RA MDL continues to grow, with 1,331 actions now pending.

 Trulicity may not be safe for all users, as some patients have experienced severe and deadly side effects.

-Trulicity, Ozempic, Wegovy, Mounjaro and other GLP-1 agonists have received FDA approval for the treatment of Type 2 diabetes or weight loss.
+Trulicity, Ozempic, Wegovy, Mounjaro and other GLP-1 agonists have received FDA approval for the treatment of type 2 diabetes or weight loss.
 Approval doesn’t mean the drugs are side-effect-free, though.
 Some users have experienced severe symptoms.

 Anyone considering using a GLP-1 RA should consult their healthcare provider before taking the drug.
 Patients currently taking these medications should not stop their usage without first consulting their physician.